affinidi/affinidi-sdjwt-dart/CONTRIBUTING.md

 - Focusing on what is best for the community
 - Showing empathy towards other community members
 - Avoiding obvious comments about things like code styling and indentation.
-  ** If you see yourself wanting to do that more than once - open an issue with a repo to update the ESLint/Prettier rules to address this concern once and for all. **Code reviews should be about logic, not indenting or adding more newlines\*\*
+  **If you see yourself wanting to do that more than once - open an issue to update the linter rules to address this concern once and for all.
+Code reviews should be about logic, not indenting or adding more newlines**

 Examples of unacceptable behavior by participants include: